Marker Logo

 Topics.
 This memorial is listed in these topic lists: Patriots & PatriotismScience & MedicineWar, World I.

 Location.
-40° 35.983′ N, 75° 29.396′ W. Marker is in Allentown, Pennsylvania, in Lehigh County.
+40° 35.983′ N, 75° 29.396′ W. Memorial is in Allentown, Pennsylvania, in Lehigh County.
+It can be reached from North 15th Street.
 Memorial is near the east boundary of West Park, about 275 feet north of the intersection of Linden and Fulton Streets.
 Touch for map.
-Marker is in this post office area: Allentown PA 18102, United States of America.
+Memorial is in this post office area: Allentown PA 18102, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-China-Burma-India Memorial (here, next to this marker); First Defenders Memorial (a few steps from this marker); Ignatz Gresser (a few steps from this marker); C Company, 109th Machine Gun Battalion (a few steps from this marker); The Allen Infantry (a few steps from this marker);
+At least 8 other markers are within walking distance of this marker: China-Burma-India Memorial (here, next to this marker); First Defenders Memorial (a few steps from this marker); Ignatz Gresser (a few steps from this marker); C Company, 109th Machine Gun Battalion (a few steps from this marker);

 Paid Advertisement